50 Ways to Lose Weight Without Exercise

 Be Happy Without Happy Hours Every Day

-Look, we’ll be the first to tell you we love wine—especially red wine, which actually offers antioxidants and is considered relatively healthy when consumed in moderation (no more than two glasses a day).
+Look, we'll be the first to tell you we love wine—especially red wine, which actually offers antioxidants and is considered relatively healthy when consumed in moderation (no more than two glasses a day).
 But if you're looking to lose weight, one of our best tips is to put down the glass.
 Because alcohol is fairly caloric and provides relatively few nutritional benefits, drinking shouldn't be an everyday event.
 For example, two pints of beer a day can add nearly 2,000 calories to your weekly intake—so cutting it out can help you lose over two pounds a month.
-For those few times that you do choose to indulge, though, do so wisely with the help of these 20 Tips for Choosing Healthy Alcohol Drinks.
+For those few times that you do choose to indulge, though, do so wisely with the help of these tips for choosing healthy alcoholic drinks.

 Take Half to Go

 We have no issue with eating out once in awhile, but heed this advice: ask your waiter to box up half the meal before it reaches the table.
-A recent study discovered that the average meal at your local American, Chinese, or Italian restaurant contains a whopping 1,500 calories, so following this tip can save you a cool 750 calories.
-Plus, you’ll get a free lunch for tomorrow!
+A Journal of the Academy of Nutrition and Dietetics study discovered that the average meal at your local American, Chinese, or Italian restaurant contains a whopping 1,500 calories, so following this tip can save you a cool 750 calories.
+Plus, you'll get a free lunch for tomorrow!

 Always Sub Fries for A Side Salad